MiguelArenas/protasr/README.md

 The package ProtASR2.2.zip includes source code and executable files, detailed documentation, several practical examples with both input and output files.
 ProtASR is freely available and open-source.
+The package ProtASR2.5.zip is provided to allow compilation with some compilers.

 References